 Determine what expenses can be excluded from earned income as work expenses.
 If necessary, refer the individual to the Internal Revenue Service (IRS) for information about permissible self-employment deduction.

 EXAMPLE: Mr. Griffin, a blind SSI recipient, is self-employed selling brushes.
 He also works one night a week as an employee typing transcripts from recordings.
 Mr. Griffin's self-employment requires him to travel by cab (at a cost of $60 per month) to the brush manufacturer to pick up samples.
 He also must travel by cab to the office where he works, at a cost of $40 per month.

 CONCLUSION: You determine he used the $60 monthly cab fare to pick up samples in his calculation for NESE.
 You cannot exclude this amount from his earned income as a work expense.
 However, because he did not include the $40 monthly cab fare for travel to and from the office of his employment in his NESE calculation for the year, you can exclude this amount as a work expense.

 If both members of a couple are eligible and both work, exclude from the couple's earned income each individual's work expenses to the extent they do not exceed the individual's earnings.
 Do not exclude excess work expenses of one member of the couple from the earned income of his or her spouse.
 (For more information on when it is necessary to document IRWE in couples' cases, see SI 00820.550B.2. and SI 00820.545C when deeming is an issue.)

 4. Estimating Future Work Expenses

-For example, if the individual had more expenses in the last 3 months than in previous months and those expenses are expected to continue, use that amount in your determination.
-Consider any expected decrease in expenses (e.g., installment payments on tools that will be paid off).
+For example, if the individual had more expenses in the last 3 months than in previous months and we expect those expenses to continue, use that amount in your determination.
+Consider whether there is an expected decrease in expenses (e.g., when installment payments on tools will end).